Brazil's tax reform: main changes you need to know

 Women colleagues looking at computer and papers

-In a historic move, the National Congress of Brazil promulgated the Constitutional Amendment (EC 132/2023) on 20 Dec.
+In a historic move, the National Congress of Brazil promulgated the Constitutional Amendment EC 132/2023 on 20 Dec.
 2023, ushering in a comprehensive reform of the country's consumption taxes.
-This monumental decision represents the most significant transformation of the Brazilian tax system in its democratic history, concluding a debate that has spanned decades.
+This reform, often referred to as Brazil tax reform, represents the most significant transformation of the Brazilian tax system in its democratic history and concludes a debate that has spanned decades.

 Here are some of the significant changes that have been introduced by the EC 132/23: